siemens/linux-entra-sso/README.md

 Then, a declarativeNetRequest API rule is setup to inject the token.
 As the lifetime of the tokens is limited and cannot be checked, outdated tokens might be injected.
 Further, a generic SSO URL must be used when requesting the token, instead of the actual one.

+## Troubleshooting

+In case the extension is not working, check the following:

+- run host component in interactive mode: `python3 ./sso-mib.py --interactive acquirePrtSsoCookie`
+- check if SSO is working in the Edge browser

 ## License

 This project is licensed according to the terms of the Mozilla Public